marcindulak/gpaw-on-aws/README.md

 Intel(R) Xeon(R) CPU E5-2670 0 @ 2.60GHz nodes, 16 CPU cores per node,
 connected by an QDR Infiniband network belonging to the https://wiki.fysik.dtu.dk/niflheim/ cluster.

-For an average GPAW user AWS is not yet an attractive alternative to an ownership of a data center in terms of price.
+For an average GPAW user AWS is an attractive alternative to an ownership of a data center in terms of price for small, short term projects.
 A typical GPAW project on https://wiki.fysik.dtu.dk/niflheim/ consists of ~256 CPU cores running continuously over a period of few months.
 Average single job uses 32 CPU cores.
 About 100 GBytes of filesystem work storage (corresponding to AWS EBS) and 1 TByte of archive storage (AWS S3) is used.

+The prices quoted below are for the Frankfurt (eu-central-1) region, September 27 2015.
+US regions prices are normally 20% lower.

 The storage on AWS will cost (see https://aws.amazon.com/ebs/pricing/ and https://aws.amazon.com/s3/pricing/):
 0.119 USD / GB / month * 100 GB + 0.0324 USD / GB / month * 1000 GB ~ 44 USD / month